georgexyz19/georgexyz.com/content/posts/vim-ubuntu-install.md

 alternate buffer.
 The `+` symbol on the list represents the file has been modified but not saved.
 The commands listed below are for navigating between buffers.

+When writting Python programs in Vim, you can run the command `:!python3 %` to run the current file.

 :bnext, bprevious, bfirst, blast
 : next, previous, first, and last buffer